hishamkaram/minikube-tutorial/README.md

 # Background
-our team is using Kubernetes to deploy our app on GCP (production) so we need to test the new Kubernetes changes before we apply these changes to production so in this series we will try to cover Kubernetes concepts, basics and some advanced topic like:
+our team is using Kubernetes to deploy our apps on GCP (production) so we need to test the new Kubernetes changes before we apply these changes to production, in this series we will try to cover Kubernetes concepts, basics and some advanced topic like:

 - [how to deploy a simple django app on minikube](#how-to-deploy-a-simple-django-app-on-minikube).
 - how to deploy celery on minikube.